amittell/obsidian-slack-formatter/README.md

 - **Parse Slack Times & Dates**
   - If enabled, lines like `10:25 AM` are combined with any detected date line (`Feb 2, 2025`) to produce a full date/time.
 - **Highlight Slack Threads**
-  - If Slack text references “View thread” or “replies,” the plugin can generate a clickable link if an archive URL is included, or note `(no link)` otherwise.
+  - If Slack text references "View thread" or "replies," create a thread info line.
 - **Max lines to process**
   - Prevents performance issues.
 E.g., if you set `20000`, any paste exceeding 20,000 lines is truncated.